metno/surfExp/_sources/.venv/src/pysurfex/README.rst.txt

     - Prepare input and namelists to a SURFEX binary
     - Create atmospheric forcing for offline SURFEX runs
     - Read SURFEX output
-    - A scheduler setup to run offline SURFEX experiments
     - Quality control of observations with titanlib
     - Optimal interpolation with gridpp
     - Monitor the observations usage